 Family Bathroom Tip #5 – Storage

 Our littlest family members may be small but they sure do take up a lot of land space!
-Ensure you have plenty of room to accommodate everyone’s items.
+Ensure you have plenty of bathroom storage space to accommodate everyone’s items.
 Babies can go through a lot of towels so make sure the towel cupboard is of a good size.